yole/etymograph/README.md

 The following instructions can be used in phonological rules:

  * `no change`: Leaves the phoneme as is.
- * `new sound is`: Replaces the phoneme with another phoneme, specified in single quotes.
+ * `new sound is`: Replaces the phoneme with another phoneme (or several phonemes), specified in single quotes.
- * `new next sound is`: Replaces the next phoneme with another phoneme, specified in single quotes.
+ * `new next sound is`: Replaces the next phoneme with another phoneme (or several phonemes), specified in single quotes.
  * `sound disappears`: Deletes the phoneme from the word.
  * `next sound disappears`: Deletes the next phoneme from the word.
  * `<old class> becomes <new class>`: Replaces the phoneme with a different phoneme which has the same set of classes, except that it nas <new class> instead of <old class>.
 Example: `voiceless becomes voiced`.
  * `<next|previous> <old class> becomes <new class>`: Replaces the next/previous phoneme with a different
    phoneme which has the same set of classes, except that it nas <new class> instead of <old class>.
    Example: `previous long becomes short`.
+ * `<sound> is inserted before`: Inserts the specified phoneme before the current phoneme.

 #### Stress Rule